Binary-Fetch/lemon-wedges-app/README.md

 The Lemon Wedges App  will load in you phone.

 **Note**: The server machine and phone need to be in same network.

+## Sample User Details
+- username: adutt, password: Test123
+- username: kbiswas, password: Test123
+**Note**: Currently password verification is not available.
+Authentication is done using valid username.
+It will be available in future release.